-The Teaching Assistant assigned to the practicum is an advanced graduate student who participates in supervising practicum and field student clinicians, maintaining the materials library, acting as co-clinician for some cases, providing assistance with field and Clinic Practicum courses, monitoring audio-visual equipment, and assisting the Coordinator on administrative tasks.
+The Teaching Assistant assigned to the practicum is an advanced graduate student who participates in supervising practicum and field student clinicians, maintaining the materials library, acting as co-clinician for some cases, providing assistance with the Clinic Practicum course, monitoring audio-visual equipment, and assisting the Coordinator on administrative tasks.
 The Student Assessment Services (SAS) clinician is a second Teaching Assistant assigned to the practicum.
 The role of this TA is to complete SAS assessments and to supervise Clinic Practicum students who participate in SAS assessments.
 The Clinic Practicum Coordinator supervises both practicum TAs.